-Currently, he is the Deputy Dean (Research & Innovation) and Professor at the Faculty of Engineering, Universiti Putra Malaysia, after serving as the Head of Department between 2011 to 2014.
+Currently, he is a Professor at the Faculty of Engineering, Universiti Putra Malaysia, after serving as the Head of Department and Deputy Dean (Research & Innovation) between 2011 to 2014 and 2014 to 2017, respectively.
 He is also the Founding Director at the Centre for Electromagnetic and Lightning Protection Research (CELP), Universiti Putra Malaysia, which is regarded as the World Leader in Lightning Safety by the lightning community.
 Prof Zainal holds several other roles in UPM such as Cluster Head for Applied Sciences and Engineering, Committee for Knowledge Management and Research Planning and Committee for Putra Global (PG) 200.

 He is also an IEEE Power & Energy Society (PES) Distinguished Lecturer in the field of lightning and high voltage engineering.
 This prestigious award and recognition is given to the well-known engineers who have been working in the selected areas for long time.
 He is also the recipient of the Vice Chancellor Fellowship Award for Professional Services in 2017, Vice Chancellor Fellowship Award for Young Scientist in 2012, Young Scientist Network (YSN-ASM) 2012, Top Research Scientist Malaysia (TRSM) 2014, Anugerah Tokoh Jasa Gemilang 2015 (contributions to the school’s development activities), Tokoh Anak Muda Kelantan (Akademik) 2015 and shorlisted for the 2015 APEC Science Prize for Innovation, Research and Education (ASPIRE Prize).
-On a high note, Professor Zainal was promoted to a full professor in 2012 at the age of 33 and became the youngest Professor in UPM.
-To date he has authored and co-authored over 300 technical papers comprising of high impact journals and conference proceedings and managed to secure over RM3.7 mil research grant.
-He has supervised 12 PhD and 30 MSc students and currently 26 PhD and 10 MSc are on their way.
+To date he has authored and co-authored over 300 technical papers comprising of high impact journals and conference proceedings .
+He has supervised 17 PhD and 36 MSc students and currently 25 PhD and 7 MSc are on their way.
 His research interests include high voltage engineering, lightning protection, electromagnetic compatibility and power system transients

 Professor Zainal is a Professional Engineer (PEng) and a Chartered Engineer (CEng), as well as a Senior Member of the Institute of Electrical dan Electronics Engineers (IEEE).
 Currently, he is the Chairman of the National Mirror Committee of IEC TC 81 (Lightning Protection) and a country’s representative to the IEC TC 81 Meeting, for which Malaysia is a Permanent Member.
 Apart from that, he is the Local Convener of MNC-CIGRE C4 on System Technical Performance, Past Chair of IEEE Power & Energy Society Malaysia, Working Group Member of IEEE PES Lightning Performance on Overhead Lines, CIGRE C4.23 on Guide to Procedures for Estimating the Lightning Performance of Transmission Lines and CIGRE C4.23 on Effectiveness of Line Surge Arresters for Lightning Protection of Overhead Transmission Lines.
 Prof Zainal also contributed as a Specialist in CIGRE SC B5: Protection and Automation, CIGRE SC D2: Information Systems and